Menu

 01. Stages of Mesothelioma

 Doctors classify malignant mesothelioma into four main stages.
-Stages of mesothelioma indicate how far the cancer has progressed in the body.
-During mesothelioma diagnosis, a doctor will determine whether the cancer is stage 1, 2, 3 or 4.
+Stages of mesothelioma indicate how far cancerous tumors have progressed in the body.
+During mesothelioma diagnosis, doctors can determine whether the cancer is stage 1, 2, 3 or 4.
 Stage 4 is the most advanced stage of malignant mesothelioma.
-Most commonly, patients are diagnosed after stage 1.
+At diagnosis, most patients have stage 3 or 4 mesothelioma.

 The Four Stages of Mesothelioma